-- Foxes, which are considered invasive species (and therefore pests), Foxes eat about 2 pounds of food a day.
+- Foxes, which are considered invasive species (and therefore pests), eat about two pounds of food a day.
 When they have leftovers they dig a whole in the ground to preserve them for later.

 - Millipedes excrete enzymes that small bad, taste bad, and even cause minor burning.
 For humans, this is a annoyance, but it prevents them from becoming the prey.
 The chemicals they excrete are used to keep their prey from moving while they are made a meal.

 - The emerald ash borer preys on trees.
-In North America the ash tree population has been devastated.
+In North America, the ash tree population has been devastated.
 Ash borers do not hunt by going tree to tree.
 Instead, they find a tree they like and stay there until winter.
-Ash borers infest spesific trees, with the blue ash tree showing the most promise as far as resistance goes.
+Ash borers infest specific trees, with the blue ash tree showing the most promise as far as resistance goes.

 - Bed bugs can detect the carbon dioxide you emit when you breath out.
 They use this as a tracking signal to find their prey.

 - Even though hedgehogs are nocturnal, they have terrible eyesight.
 They hunt small insects, but can not see them.
 Instead they hunt with their sense of sound and smell.